kaanari/FPGA_Examples/2-LEDS_ON/README.md

 Finally, we can put the :blush: on our faces.
 ![Result](Leds_On.JPG)

-Now all the leds is working proper as it is seen in the figure above (There is no unexpected states (Neither Logic-1 nor logic-0))
+Now all the leds is working properly as it is seen in the figure above (There is no unexpected states (Neither Logic-1 nor logic-0))